MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-apn-database-submission.md

 # Testing Your COSA/APN database submission

 Before submitting an APN update request to Microsoft, it is important for the MNO or MVNO to validate the APN entries that they are about to submit.
 Microsoft does not have access to your network, so it is your responsibility to ensure the values that are being submitted are valid and work correctly.

+## Test your submission for COSA

+> [!NOTE]
+> Use this process for Windows 10 Version 1703 and later.

+For COSA, please test your APN submission as described below for apndatabase.xml, then follow the steps in [Submitting the COSA/APN database update](submitting-the-apn-database-update.md) to submit your APN update to Microsoft.
+Microsoft will validate that your submission works for COSA.

+## Test your submission for apndatabase.xml

+> [!NOTE]
+> Use this process for Windows 8, Windows 8.1, and versions of Windows 10 before 1703.

 There are two ways that you can ensure that the APN entries work before submitting them to Microsoft: